mmistakes/minimal-mistakes/_posts/2023-07-10-kotlin-context-receivers.md

 However, the notation is very verbose and makes the code less readable.
 Moreover, we must ensure that a developer uses it.

 In Scala, we had a very close problem with the [Tagless Final encoding](https://blog.rockthejvm.com/tagless-final/) pattern.

+> If you don't know Scala or Tagless Final, just skip the Scala code - it's a small comparison.

 In the past, many Scala developers started to use the pattern to implement dependency injection.
 Using a similar approach to context receivers, Scala allows us to define type constraints in the type parameters definition.
 The `JobController` class would look like the following in Scala:

 ```scala
 class JobController[F[_]: Monad: Jobs: JsonScope: Logger]: F[String] {